 - Argentum nitricum (for diarrhea and vomiting in stressful situations)

 Another popular form of home remedy is treatment with Schuessler’s cell salts.
 There is no data to support this remedy, but some people report they are effective.
 These salts come in tablet form.
 You can melt them in your mouth or let them dissolve in hot water for symptom relief.

 Bach flowers for IBS

-Treatment with Bach flower remedies is supposed to tackle the psychological causes of IBS.
-Irritable bowel patients should primarily be helped by Bach flower No. 3 Beech as well as No. 26 Rock Rose.
-But here, too, there is no scientific evidence of the effectiveness of these remedies.
+Treatment with Bach flower remedies is believed to tackle the psychological causes of IBS.
+Bach flower No. 3 Beech as well as No. 26 Rock Rose are both believed to relieve IBS symptoms, but there is no scientific evidence of the effectiveness to support Bach flower.